Blueprint is a participatory led programme across Newry, Mourne and Down that will enable the development of 12 social action projects & events.

 Blueprint is open to anyone to participate and will have a strong intercultural focus on cultural celebrations and shared learning through creativity.

-In this Blueprint programme YOU are the co-designer.
 We will guide you and link you up with our professional mentors to deliver your community project/event idea.
 We are currently offering online support through the CoVid-19 crisis.

 Please email firstname.lastname@example.org for more information how to get involved.